 He has also been learning how to cook.
 This is one of our newest tasks we are working with him on.
 At first, it started with his learning how to wash and peel potatoes.
 This has progressed to him now chopping then, placing them in the pot and getting the pot on the stove.
 He also cooked a full meal, potatoes, sausages, and vegetables, with his father watching over him.
 We still have plenty of work to do with him in the kitchen to get his cooking skills truly going, but at the age of eleven, he already knows more about cooking than I did at that age.

 In the spring, he is given the task of picking up all of the small branches and pinecones that piled up over the winter.
 He also sometimes helps us rake the lawn.

 During the summer, he tries to help with the gardening.
 I actually need to work on letting him help me more with this.

 In the winter, he helps with shoveling the driveway.
 He may end up playing in the snow, but at least he gets some shoveling done.

 Working on expanding a child’s skills is important as they grow.
 There are so many things to know before adulthood and my husband and I are working hard on teaching our son as much as we can.
 He has seen us do the taxes, although he doesn’t fully understand how they work just yet.

 Expanding his skill in the kitchen is a big goal.
 We have a decent start, but there is so much more for him to learn here.

 He needs to start learning how to dust and vacuum his own room.
-I currently do all of the vacuuming, so I would like him to at least be able to do his room.
+I am currently the one who vacuums the house, so I would like him to at least be able to do his room.

 Teaching him to be responsible with his money.
 Since he earns an allowance, we want to teach him the value of saving money and to not spend it just because you have it.
 We will also be teaching him how to pay bills, both online and with a check.